 - Freshmen (0-30 Credits): $11.11

-Hours: You may work up to 20 hours per week during the school semester and 40 hours per week during the summer and school breaks.
+Hours: You may work up to 20 hours per week during the school semester and 40 hours per week during the summer and/or school breaks.
 “Overtime” is not allowed.

 Positions are available in the fields of engineering, computer science, mathematics and physics for students attending any college or university.